heiko1234/general_dagster_mlflow/Readme.md

 In the Ops.py file some basic functions are created, like loading data and the yaml file.
 Here also filtering, or quality checks can be added.

+Here is a small list of functions that we can find within the ops.py:

+- check_data_quality
+- load_blobdata
+- load_blobyaml
+- filtered_data
+- mlflow_training_run

 ### Graph.py

 Within the graph we arrange the ops